-Information included in this pricing supplement supersedes information in the accompanying prospectus supplement and prospectus to the extent that it is different from that information.
+Information included in this pricing supplement supersedes information in the accompanying MTN prospectus supplement, general prospectus supplement and prospectus to the extent that it is different from that information.

-Investing in the Notes involves risks that are described in the "Risk Factors" section beginning on page PS-7 of this pricing supplement and the accompanying prospectus supplement.
+Investing in the Notes involves risks that are described in the "Risk Factors" section beginning on page PS-7 of this pricing supplement and page S-3 of the accompanying MTN prospectus supplement.

 Per Unit Total

-Public offering price (1) \$10.00 \$
+Public offering price \$10.00 \$

-Underwriting discount (1) \$.25 \$
+Underwriting discount \$.15 \$

-Proceeds, before expenses, to Merrill Lynch & Co., Inc \$9.75 \$
+Proceeds, before expenses, to Merrill Lynch & Co., Inc. \$ 9.85 \$